lf-lang/rfcs/rfcs/0000-network-refactor.md

 [Send]: #Send

 This part is the core of this RFC and needs the discussion most.
-I will first describe how the original code works, and why it is very challenging to apply encryption in this structure.
+I will first describe how the original code works, and why it is very challenging to apply encryption in the original structure.

 ## How the original code works
 The current implementation uses TCP, which is a byte stream, meaning data is transmitted as a continuous stream of bytes without explicit message boundaries.